Malawi’s remarkable story of rebirth

 But revive it they did, in a careful and painstaking process that has taken close to twenty years.
 Rather than rushing into a hasty attempt to restock Majete, management teams established the necessary infrastructure and relationships needed to secure the reserve’s long-term future.
 As is fundamental to the African Parks’ approach, the first step was to institute community development and engagement programs to prove the importance of protecting the reserve.
 Fences sprang up around the perimeter, the road network was increased tenfold, and lodges, camps and a visitor centre were prepared for the inevitable return of the tourists.

-The establishment of a smaller and more manageable inner sanctuary provided a safe haven for both the remaining and translocated wildlife to flourish.
+The early days establishment of a smaller and more manageable fenced inner sanctuary (fence since removed) provided a safe haven for both the remaining and translocated wildlife to flourish.
 Meanwhile, the reserve’s team of 12 grew to over 140 well-equipped, well-motivated and well-trained staff members.
 In a remarkable testament to their efforts, not one elephant or rhino has been lost to poaching since their return to the reserve.

 Tourists have begun to reappear in their droves, with 11,000 visitors generating more than USD 500,000 in revenue in 2019.
 Aside from the reserve running costs, this money is channelled into community education scholarships, social infrastructure such as clinics, malaria prevention, and bee-keeping projects.